shahrton/Jeeva/README.md

 **B.** Mirroring directories, when called with **--copy**.
 Quick simple copy to another location with zero sophistication.
 Primarily useful for keeping a mirror on another hard drive or for frequent copying to a USB stick.
 Has a short copying time as allows one to selectively copy over to the destination directory *only those files* that are newer in source than in the destination directory; useful when the total number of files is large but the number of newer files is relatively small.

 *nb*: There is a better documentation file at www.twentypede.com/leg4/jeeva1.4.html .
-Also there is a significant useful improvement that is not mentioned in the docs below.
+That documentation describes a significant useful improvement that is not mentioned in the docs below.
+There is also a Sourceforge link to a Windows precompiled binary for Windows non-Python users.

 ### Detailed Description:
 **A. Compare:**